rterp/SumZeroTrading/README.md

 Java API for developing automated trading applications which includes support for:
 * connecting to Interactive Brokers for placing trades, subscribing to market data, and historical data.
+* connecting to Quantitative Brokers for placing trades.

 ### TODO